Top Online Master’s Degrees in Educational Leadership

 Postsecondary Education Administrator

 These professionals fulfill high-level leadership roles in higher education institutions.
-They can work in various capacities such as registrar’s offices, student affairs, admissions, or financial aid.
-Some may even work in housing, residential life, or multicultural affairs.
-Depending on the college or university’s size, they may report directly to provosts or academic deans.
+They can work in various capacities in registrar’s offices, student affairs, admissions, and financial aid.
+Others find jobs focused on student housing, residential life, and multicultural affairs.
+Depending on the college or university’s size, postsecondary education administrators may report directly to provosts or academic deans.

 10th Percentile Median Annual Pay 90th Percentile